Doctor of Philosophy: Admission

 Over fifty such designations exist, many of them rare or no longer in use.
 As a title, the degree is commonly written in front of the name in abbreviated form, e.g., Dr. rer. nat.
 Max Mustermann or Dr. Max Mustermann, dropping the designation entirely.
-However, leaving out the designation is only allowed when the doctorate degree is not an honorary doctorate, which must be indicated by Dr. h.c. (from Latin honoris causa).
+However, leaving out the designation is only allowed when the doctoral degree is not an honorary doctorate, which must be indicated by Dr. h.c. (from Latin honoris causa).

 While most German doctorates are considered equivalent to the PhD, an exception is the medical doctorate, where "doctoral" dissertations are often written alongside undergraduate study.
 The European Research Council decided in 2010 that those doctorates do not meet the international standards of a PhD research degree.
 There are different forms of university-level institution in Germany, but only professors from "Universities" (Univ.-Prof.) can serve as doctoral supervisors – "Universities of Applied Sciences" (Fachhochschulen) are not entitled to award doctorates, although some exceptions apply to this rule.